apache/bookkeeper/site/bps/BP-29-metadata-store-api-module.md

 So in zookeeper based metadata implementation, the metadata service uri can be:

 - `zk+flat://127.0.0.1/ledgers`: the scheme is "zk+flat". it means a zookeeper base metadata implementation and it uses flat ledger manager.
-- `zk+hierarchical://127.0.0.1/ledgers`: the scheme is "zk+flat". it means a zookeeper base metadata implementation and it uses hierarchical ledger manager.
+- `zk+hierarchical://127.0.0.1/ledgers`: the scheme is "zk+hierarchical". it means a zookeeper base metadata implementation and it uses hierarchical ledger manager.
-- `zk+longhierarchical://127.0.0.1/ledgers`: the scheme is "zk+flat". it means a zookeeper base metadata implementation and it uses long hierarchical ledger manager.
+- `zk+longhierarchical://127.0.0.1/ledgers`: the scheme is "zk+longhierarchical". it means a zookeeper base metadata implementation and it uses long hierarchical ledger manager.

 #### Metadata Stores